Anomaly Scoring

 Overview of Anomaly Scoring

-Anomaly scoring, also known as “collaborative detection”, is a scoring mechanism used in the Core Rule Set.
+Anomaly scoring, also known as “collaborative detection”, is a scoring mechanism used in CRS.
 It assigns a numeric score to HTTP transactions (requests and responses), representing how ‘anomalous’ they appear to be.
 Anomaly scores can then be used to make blocking decisions.
 The default CRS blocking policy, for example, is to block any transaction that meets or exceeds a defined anomaly score threshold.

 How Anomaly Scoring Mode Works